bharatltech/mystmd/01-paper.md

 length = foldl’ (\n -> n+1) 0
 ```

-The anonymous function(\n -> n+1)takes an integer “counter” and a polymor-
-phic value and returns the “counter” incremented by one.
+The anonymous function **(\n -> n+1)** takes an integer “counter” and a polymorphic value and returns the “counter” incremented by one.
 As this function is folded
-through the list from the left, this function counts each element of the second argu-
+through the list from the left, this function counts each element of the second argument.
-ment.

 ### 6.10 List-Breaking Operations

-In Section 5.5.2 we looked at the list-breaking functionstakeanddrop.
-The stan-
-dard prelude also includes several higher-order list-breaking functions that take two
+In Section 5.5.2 we looked at the list-breaking functions **take** and **drop**.
+The standard prelude also includes several higher-order list-breaking functions that take two
 arguments, a predicate that determines where the list is to be broken and the list to
 be broken.

-The standard prelude includes the functionsspan,break,takeWhile,dropWhile,
+The standard prelude includes the functions **span,break,takeWhile,dropWhile,
-takeUntil, anddropUntil..
+takeUntil, anddropUntil..**

-Here we look at functionstakeWhileanddropWhile.
+Here we look at functions **takeWhile** and **dropWhile**.
 As you would expect, function
-takeWhile“takes” elements from the beginning of the list “while” the elements satisfy
+**takeWhile** “takes” elements from the beginning of the list “while” the elements satisfy
-the predicate anddropWhile“drops” elements from the beginning of the list “while”
+the predicate and **dropWhile** “drops” elements from the beginning of the list “while”
 the elements satisfy the predicate.

 ```